Mexico City Entry Requirements

 Prohibited Items

-- Certain fresh fruits, vegetables, and plant materials - to prevent agricultural pests
+- Certain fruits, vegetables, and plants without phytosanitary certificate - to prevent pests

 Restricted Items

-- Professional camera/video equipment - may require temporary import permit if commercial in nature or value exceeds personal use thresholds
+- Professional filming equipment - may require a temporary import permit

 Health Requirements